-The Applied Mechanics research group is headed by Professor Robin Langley and contains four subgroups, including Computational Mechanics, Dynamics and Vibration, Transportation, and Tribology and MEMS.
+The Applied Mechanics research group contains four subgroups: Computational Mechanics, Dynamics and Vibration, Transportation, and MEMS.

 The computational mechanics group unites researchers who solve mechanical problems using numerical algorithms.
 The applicable length scale ranges from the atomic to off-shore structures, and methodologies include molecular dynamics, PDE solvers, finite elements and discrete dislocation dynamics.